Trameurs/DofusFashionistaVanced/README.md

 # Reference

-This is a fork of https://github.com/PiwiSlayer/DofusFashionista.git
+This is a fork of https://github.com/PiwiSlayer/DofusFashionista The scraper now uses https://github.com/dofusdude/doduapi